softwaremill/ox/doc/basics/direct-style.md

 higher order functions, typeclasses, restricting effects, separating code and data, favoring function composition, etc.

 Ox uses the above mentioned virtual threads in Java 21 to implement a safe approach to concurrency, combined with Go-like channels for inter-thread communication.
-Moreover, ox supports and proposes an approach to error handling, along with multiple utility functions providing a safe resiliency, resource management, scheduling and others.
+Moreover, Ox supports and proposes an approach to error handling, along with multiple utility functions providing safe resiliency, resource management, scheduling and others.

-The overarching goal of ox is enabling safe direct style programming using the power of the Scala 3 language.
+The overarching goal of Ox is enabling safe direct style programming using the power of the Scala 3 language.
 While still in its early days, a lot of functionality is available in ox today!

 ## Other direct style Scala projects